bitcoin-sv/arc/doc/README.md

 You can select the store to use by setting the `blocktx_dbMode` in the settings file or adding `blocktx_dbMode` as an environment variable.

+Please note that if you are running multiple instances of BlockTX for resilience, each BlockTx can be configured to use a shared database and in this case, Postgres is probably a sensible choice.

 ### Callbacker

 Callbacker is a very simple microservice that is responsible for sending callbacks to clients when a transaction has